Tim Allen

 Timothy Alan Dick (born June 13, 1953), known professionally as Tim Allen, is an American actor and comedian.
 He is known for playing Tim "The Toolman" Taylor on the ABC sitcom Home Improvement (1991–1999) for which he won a Golden Globe Award and Mike Baxter on the ABC/Fox sitcom Last Man Standing (2011–2021).
-He voices Buzz Lightyear for the Toy Story franchise for which he won an Annie Award and played Scott Calvin and Santa Claus in The Santa Clause franchise (1994–present).
-Allen's other films include Tropical Snow (1988), Galaxy Quest (1999), Joe Somebody (2001), Zoom (2006), Wild Hogs (2007), The Six Wives of Henry Lefay (2009), Crazy on the Outside (2010), 3 Geezers!
-(2013), and El Camino Christmas (2017).
+He voices Buzz Lightyear for the Toy Story franchise (1995–present) for which he won an Annie Award and played Scott Calvin and Santa Claus in The Santa Clause franchise (1994–2023).

+Allen's other films include Jungle 2 Jungle (1997), Galaxy Quest (1999), Joe Somebody (2001), Big Trouble (2002), Christmas with the Kranks (2004), The Shaggy Dog (2006), Wild Hogs (2007), The Six Wives of Henry Lefay (2009), and Crazy on the Outside (2010).

-Early life
+Early life and education

 Allen was born in Denver, Colorado, on June 13, 1953.
 He is the third oldest of six children of Martha Katherine (née Fox), a community-service worker, and Gerald M. Dick, a real estate agent.
 Allen has two older brothers, two younger brothers, and a younger sister.
 His father died in a car accident in November 1964, colliding with a drunk driver when Allen was 11.
 Two years later, his mother married her high school sweetheart, a business executive, and moved with her six children to Birmingham, Michigan, to be with her new husband and his three children.
 Allen has said the move meant going from "being in a cool group at one school to being at the bottom [of the social hierarchy at another]."

 Allen attended Seaholm High School in Birmingham, where he was in theater and music classes (resulting in his love of classical piano).
 He then attended Central Michigan University before transferring to Western Michigan University in 1974.
 At Western Michigan, Allen worked at the student radio station WIDR.
-In 1976 he received a Bachelor of Science degree in communications, specializing in radio and television production, with a split minor in philosophy and design.
+In 1976, he earned a Bachelor of Science degree in communications, specializing in radio and television production, with a split minor in philosophy and design.